top of page

 Preparation: We will be working with excerpts from 3 plays (one comedy, one drama and one tragedy) which will be made available to participants prior to the workshop.
 Please plan to read and begin reflecting about the plays prior to attending.

-Cost: $100 (All proceeds benefit Actors' Theatre and the Young Directors Endowment Fund to support and encourage new directors.)
+Cost: $50 to $100, sliding scale (All proceeds benefit Actors' Theatre and the Young Directors Endowment Fund to support and encourage new directors.)

 Maximum of 24 participants.